Looking for support for your finance function? Book a time with an expert.

 Direct materials

-For a furniture manufacturer, this includes wood, fabric, fasteners, and finishing materials.
-For a food producer, it includes ingredients, packaging, and labeling materials.
+For a furniture maker, this will include wood, fabric, fasteners, and finishes.
+For a food manufacturer, this will include food ingredients, packaging materials, and labeling materials.

 Direct labor

-This includes production line workers, assembly technicians, and quality control personnel who handle the product.
+Such people include production line employees, assembly technicians, and quality control staff dealing with the product.

-They are on the manufacturing floor, in front, and in direct contact with the product.
-This differs from C-suite executives, HR teams, or company salespeople.
+They are on the production floor, in front of it, and in direct interaction with the product.
+They are different from people in the C-suite, HR, or salespeople of companies.

-A small caveat, though, as in service businesses, direct labor might include billable consultant hours or technician time directly attributable to specific customer engagements.
+A small exception, however, as in service industries, direct labor may include consultant time or technician hours attributable to a particular customer project.

-They aren't building a physical product, but they are still in direct contact with supplying the end product.
-For example, for a Sass company those developing the software would be considered direct labor.
+They are not creating a tangible product but are in direct interaction with providing the end product.
+In a Sass company, for instance, those people creating the software will be classified under direct labor.

 As automation increases across industries, many businesses see shifts from direct labor costs to overhead or capital expenditures.
 COGS begins to take a back seat as manufacturing changes in form.